cannlytics/cannlytics-console/README.md

 ```

-## Publishing
+## Publishing <a name="publishing"></a>

 See [the publishing guide](https://cannlytics.com/publishing) for complete instructions on how to publish the Cannlytics Engine for use.
 Publishing is done with one command:

 ```shell
 npm run publish